Kruger, Coast & Cape

 Day 14

-Wild Coast/CintsaHead to the stunning Wild Coast of South Africa and the charming little coastal town of Cintsa (approximately 10–12 hours).
+Wild Coast/CintsaHead to the stunning Wild Coast of South Africa and the charming little coastal town of Cintsa.
 Cintsa and its surrounding region are home to Xhosa communities, whose lifestyle is deeply rooted in tribal traditions and customs.
-You'll soon discover that these warm and friendly people can provide you an insight into their enduring cultures.
-Arriving in the late afternoon, you will have time to relax and freshen up before an optional group dinner.
+Arriving in the late afternoon, you'll have time to relax and freshen up before an optional group dinner.

 Meals: Breakfast Dinner -